ianjonsen/ssmTMB/README.md

 On Mac's, ensure you have installed [Xcode](https://developer.apple.com/xcode/) and Xcode developer tools.
 If installation is needed, make sure you start Xcode after install to ensure final setup of developer tools is completed.
 Both Xcode and Xcode developer tools can be installed from the [Mac App Store](https://itunes.apple.com/au/app/xcode/id497799835?mt=12)

-Next, you will need to install `TMB` and it's dependencies:
+Next, you will need to install `TMB` and it's dependencies from within R:
 ```R
 install.packages("TMB")
 ```

-Install `devtools` and it's dependencies and then install `ssmTMB` from GitHub:
+Then install `devtools` and it's dependencies and finally install `ssmTMB` from GitHub:

 ```R
 install.packages("devtools")